KherionSight/KherionSight/README.md

 ## I'm a Virologist, Entrepreneur and constant student of life!!

-- 🎉 I just launched my first GitCoin Longevity Grant: [Become A VS Code SuperHero!][course]!
+- 🎉 I just launched my first GitCoin Longevity Grant: [People Over Profit!][grant]!
 - 🌱 I’m currently learning about the crypto space 🙂
 - 👯 I’m looking to collaborate with others interested in treating autoimmune diseases
 - 🥅 Life Goals: Be better today than I was yesterday